MohsenAlyafei/nArabicWords/README.md

 ## 6. Using Arabic-Indic Numbers

 Arabic-Endic Numbers can be used instead of Arabic numbers if needed.
+In fact, a mix of Arabic and Arabic-Endic numbers is permitted.

 Example: